 Retention is an important number to know.
 Customer acquisition cost (CAC) in the SaaS world is expensive—to gain $1 in annual recurring revenue (ARR) per customer, the average cost is $1.32.
 Maintaining your existing customers costs less—down to $0.71 per customer.

-The higher your NRR, the more likely it is that your business is providing valuable offerings to your customers.
-Established companies consider 125% a good number and startup SaaS companies see rates even higher than that.
+The higher your NRR, the more likely it is that your business provides valuable offerings to your customers.
+Established companies consider 125% a good number, and startup SaaS companies see rates even higher than that.

 Once you know your NRR, you can evaluate if you’re happy with your number or if you need to start implementing new strategies to entice your customers to stick around.

 This metric is also a fairly volatile number.
-If you are choosing to use this metric for immediate results, make sure you take this number with a grain of salt.
+If you choose to use this metric for immediate results, make sure you take this number with a grain of salt.